Westminster College

 Commissioners did not complete all their work considering items coming from the General Assembly Entity Committee.
 But they did approve two of them, GAEC-23 and GAEC-28, as presented Tuesday by committee leaders Franzetta Turner of the Presbytery of the Western Reserve and the Rev. Ralph Clingan of the Presbytery of Utah.

 GAEC-23, which came from the General Assembly Committee on Representation, will expand the capacity for economically diverse participation on the PC(USA)’s boards, commissions and committees by using per capita funds to offset the economic impact of participation.
-The item was inadvertently left off the consent agenda and passed Tuesday by acclimation.
+The item was inadvertently left off the consent agenda and passed Tuesday by acclamation.

 GAEC-28 asks the mid council leaders’ group to select five leaders to work with the Board of Pensions to explore adjustments to be made to medical dues plans for pastors and spouse or families.
 The work is designed to help alleviate the burden on small congregations and present options for medical coverage for pastoral leaders needing family, spousal or child coverage in 2026 and beyond.